Every person who comes to Concord contributes to the city's economic vitality

-As we do begin to welcome visitors back to Concord, tourism dollars will once again work to create jobs and improved quality of life in our community.
+Concord’s economic vitality depends on tourism dollars to create jobs and improve quality of life in our community.
 Over the past several years, millions in state and local tax revenue from tourism dollars have gone to help fund things like regional parks, economic development, arts and culture, education, roads, public safety, education, affordable housing, workforce development and other community programs.
 And every person who comes to Concord for business, leisure, sports, events, or just connecting with family and friends, contributes to the city’s economic vitality through dollars spent on dining, lodging, transportation, shopping, and entertainment.
 Without these travel-generated tax revenues, each Concord residence would have to pay an average of $370 more in taxes each year to maintain the same level of public services.
 Visitor spending is a major economic driver that directly impacts every resident.